Top Tips for Visiting Charleston: Best Hotels, Attractions, & Restaurants

 Enjoy a specialty cocktail or a glass of wine or beer and rest your feet for a while.
 A food menu is available as well, where you can order an appetizer, sandwich, or flatbread.

-the Vendue | Rooftop Bar
+The Vendue Hotel Rooftop Bar

-Charleston travel guide road taken to
+Charleston travel guide

-“The Rooftop Bar is a perfect setting for an al fresco lunch or after work meeting spot to enjoy a refreshing cocktail.
+“The Rooftop Bar is a perfect setting for an al fresco lunch or after-work meeting spot to enjoy a refreshing cocktail.
 The Rooftop is open seven days a week for lunch and dinner, offering sweeping views of the Charleston Harbor, Waterfront Park, The Arthur Ravenel Jr. Bridge, and more.” | TheVendue.com

 If you love a rooftop bar, then definitely check out The Rooftop on top of The Vendue Hotel, known as Charleston’s “Art Hotel.”
 It can get a little crowded at sunset, but it’s the perfect spot to catch a whiff of a breeze while enjoying a refreshing beverage as the sun sets behind Charleston’s many church spires.